 The full roll-out of the Nxt 2.0 / Ardor design will not happen all in a single step, but as common in large software projects is planned to be implemented in several phases.

 A. First, a system consisting of the forging chain and a few hard-coded child chains will be created.
-This has already been achieved on the public Ardor testnet, and a production launch is planned for Q3 2017.
+This has been achieved on the public Ardor testnet in 2017, and launched in production on Jan 1, 2018.
 Each child chain is using its own native token, and child chain transactions are bundled in ChildChainBlock transactions on the forging chain.
 However, while future pruning of these transactions is possible, it is not yet implemented.
 As the system is just starting and total transaction count in the first few months after launch will be low, pruning is not yet really needed.
 Snapshot calculation and propagation are also not implemented, and since there is no pruning, all nodes store all child chain data in this phase.

 B. Next, pruning, snapshot calculation, and snapshot propagation will be implemented.
-This functionality is expected to be on testnet in Q4 2017, and pushed to production in 2018.
+This functionality is expected to be on testnet in Q1 2019, and pushed to production later that year.
 It will be then possible to prune child chain transactions, even retroactively those already submitted in phase A, because they are created as prunable by design.
 Each node will be storing the transactions of only the child chains the node owner is interested in, with archival nodes providing the service of making old transactions available for download by others.
 Child chain creation will still be a manual process.

 C. Full automation of the child chain creation lifecycle.
 Users will be able to create their own child chains, without depending on the Jelurida development team.
 At this stage, we will have much better understanding of the actual needs of child chain creators, the resources a child chain consumes and parameters it needs defined, and thus will be able to automate the process by adding the required transaction types to make it all self-serve.